 7.4 All parts of the delivery or services which become unusable or whose usability is significantly impaired within 12 months from the date of delivery or acceptance as a result of a circumstance existing at the time of transfer of risk, in particular due to defective design, poor materials or defective workmanship, shall, at our discretion, be repaired, replaced or provided again (subsequent performance).
 This does not imply a change in the legal burden of proof.
 We must be notified immediately of the discovery of such defects.

 7.5 The customer shall grant us the time and opportunity reasonably required for subsequent performance.
 If he refuses to do so without good cause, we shall be released from liability for defects.
-If we allow the reasonable period of grace granted to us to elapse without remedying the defect or if the timely subsequent performance fails twice, the customer may withdraw from the contract or demand a reduction of the remuneration (abatement).
-In the case of an insignificant defect, however, there shall be no right of withdrawal.
+The customer's right of cancellation shall be governed by the statutory provisions.
 Claims of the customer for damages or reimbursement of futile expenses shall also exist in the case of defects only in accordance with clause 9. and shall otherwise be excluded.

 7.6 We shall bear or reimburse the expenses necessary for the purpose of inspection and subsequent performance, in particular transport, travel, labor and material costs and, if applicable, removal and installation costs, in accordance with the statutory provisions if there is actually a defect.
 Otherwise, we may demand reimbursement from the customer of the costs incurred as a result of the unjustified request to remedy the defect (in particular inspection and transport costs), unless the lack of defectiveness was not apparent to the customer.